Research Article

 Abstract

-Conclusion: Temporal cues have a greater importance for timbre recognition in Iranian people with normal hearing or SNHL.
-This suggests that the interventions and assistive devices aimed at improving timbre recognition for Iranian people with hearing loss should prioritize temporal processing.
+Conclusion: Temporal cues may have greater importance on timbre recognition regardless of hearing status.
+This suggests that the interventions and assistive devices which are designed to improve timbre recognition for people with hearing loss should prioritize improvement in temporal coding.

 1. Houtsma AJM.
 Pitch and timbre: Definition, meaning and use.
 J New Music Res.
 1997;26(2):104-15.
 [DOI:10.1080/09298219708570720]